 As with the first episode, this one is delivered as a lecture with accompanying slides.
 If you’re listening to the audio-only version, we have a link to a video slideshow on the recovery curriculum website.

-In the next 5 episodes, we’ll return to the Recovery Curriculum.
+In the following podcast episodes, we’ll return to the Recovery Curriculum.
 We’ve been recording some fascinating and insightful conversations with a number of colleagues throughout the UK, exploring their reflections and plans for the recovery process at their schools.

 Join the conversation